 All business segments are defined and reported in line with the internal reporting to the Chief Operating Decision-Maker.
-The Group's internal reporting only defines one business segment.
-Therefore, no separate information divided by business segment is presented.
+Tornator has no single business area whose proportion of Group figures would exceed 10% limit.
+Thus the Group has one operating segment and no separate information divided by business segment is presented.
+Segment reporting includes operative operating profit divided on country level as it is reported to Chief Operating Decision-Maker.